approach0/docs/content/en/devops.md

 If it all looks good, you may want to remove `gateway_bootstrap` service because it is no longer necessary. `gateway` service will automatically update
 HTTPS certificates and take care of everything related to Let's Encrypt services.

+If you hit [the rate limit](https://letsencrypt.org/docs/rate-limits/) of Let's Encrypt, go to [https://crt.sh/](https://crt.sh/) to find out your past issue history of that domain and estimate when you can get a new certificate again.

 ### 3. Setting Up
 The rest of it is just clicking buttons, create new nodes, label them and setup new services until Approach Zero cluster can automatically refresh its index and switch to new indices regularly.

 However, the order of the services to boot up is important.
 Here is a recommended order to set up other services:

+1. For the bootstrap node (namely `persistent` node), create:

-1. Create `ui_login` service for later JWT login
+  1. `ui_login` for JWT login later

+  2. `ui_404` for 404 page redirection

-2. `monitor` and `grafana` services to start monitoring and import Grafana configurations from JSON files (at `configs` directory)
+  3. `monitor` and `grafana` to start monitoring.
+      Import Grafana configurations from JSON files (at `configs` directory)

-3. `usersdb_syncd` for database rsync service listening on port 8873 (this service has to be on the same node with `usersdb` because they bind to the same on-disk volume)
+  4.  `usersdb_syncd` for database rsync backup, listening on port `8873`.
+      This service has to be on the same node with `usersdb` because they bind to the same on-disk volume

+  5. `corpus_syncd` for accepting coprus harvest from crawlers (listening on port `873`) `corpus_syncd` will also regularly output current corpus size and number of files, once it is deployed, you may want to use rsync to restore your previous backup corpus files.

-4. `guide` and `docs` services for Approach Zero user guide and developer documentation page.
+  6. `guide` and `docs` services for Approach Zero user guide and developer documentation page.
       These two services contain Github workflows to trigger webhooks to update their static HTML content.
       For webhooks to work, remember to modify the domain name to your own in their Github workflow files

-5. `stats` and `ui_search` services for search engine query logs/statistics page and search page UI
+  7. `stats` for search engine query logs/statistics page

+  8. `feeder` service to start feeding current corpus files to indexers (if any)

-6. Create 4 "indexer" nodes for indexing and crawling, label each node a shard number from 1 to 4
+2. Create 4 "indexer" nodes for indexing and crawling, label each node a shard number from 1 to 4, then create:

-7. Deploy `corpus_syncd` and `crawler` services for corpus rsync (on port 873 of shard-1) and crawlers, `corpus_syncd` will also regularly output current corpus size and number of files.
-   Once they are deployed, you may want to use rsync to restore your previous backup corpus files
+  1. `indexer` for indexers

-8. `indexer` and `index_syncd` for indexers and transmitting indices to new search nodes (you can watch `index_syncd` logs for the most recently created index image whose name contains its creation timestamp)
+  2. and `index_syncd` for transmitting indices to new search nodes going to be created later.
+     Watch `index_syncd` logs for the most recently created index image whose name contains its creation timestamp.

-9. Then create `feeder` service to start feeding current corpus files to indexers
-10. Create 4 "searchd" nodes for search daemons, label each node a shard number from 1 to 4
+3. Create 4 "searchd" nodes for search daemons, label each node a shard number from 1 to 4, then create:

+  1. `crawler_sync` for sending crawler coprus harvest to `corpus_syncd`.

+  2. `crawler` for deploying crawlers

+  3. `ui_search` for search page UI (scale it to match the number of search nodes to load-balance large traffic)

-11. Create `searchd:green` or `searchd:blue` services as SSH-exposed search instances responsible for different index sharding, the one running on the first shard will establish and listen at port 8921.
+  4. Create `searchd:green` or `searchd:blue` services as SSH-exposed search instances responsible for different index sharding, the one running on the first shard will establish and listen at port 8921.
     (to support MPI replicas, we rename the service to "green" or "blue" for parallel search services, load-balancing or [blue/green deployment](https://bing.com/search?q=blue%2Fgreen+deployment))

-12. `searchd_mpirun` for running those search instances using MPI protocol.
+  5. `searchd_mpirun` for running those search instances using MPI protocol.
 For example, to target the "green" search instances, we can run job:
     ```
     swarm:service-create?service=searchd_mpirun&target_serv=green
     ```